yesodweb/yesodweb.com-content/blog/2014/09/woes-multiple-package-versions.md

 "But `EitherT` *is* an instance of `MonadTrans`!" you insist.
 That may be true, but it's an instance of the *wrong `MonadTrans`*.
 The `either` package is built against transformers-0.3.0.0, whereas you've imported `lift` from transformers-0.4.1.0.
 This can be worked around as above, with `runghc -package=transformers-0.3.0.0 foo.hs`.
 And yet again, my strong recommendation is: use Stackage.

 There's one more particularly painful thing I need to point out.
-Some packages are bundle with GHC, and are depended on by the `ghc` package.
-The special thing about the `ghc` package is that it can be reinstalled without installing a new version of GHC itself.
+Some packages are bundled with GHC, and are depended on by the `ghc` package.
+The special thing about the `ghc` package is that it cannot be reinstalled without installing a new version of GHC itself.
 Any packages depended on by the `ghc` package cannot be unregistered without breaking `ghc`, which would in turn break libraries like `doctest` and `hint`.
 If you follow these points to conclusion,